 These cards are quite similar and should provide about the same experience if you’re primarily looking for a 0% intro APR offer on purchases.
 But if you’re also interested in earning rewards, the Ink Business Unlimited typically has a better welcome offer than this version of the Capital One Spark Cash Select for Good Credit.

-Note that there’s another version of the Spark Cash Select that provides a welcome offer but no 0% intro APR offer.
+Note that there’s a similar Capital One Spark business card to the Capital One Spark Cash Select for Good Credit that provides a welcome offer but no 0% intro APR offer.
 None of these cards typically have 0% intro APR balance transfer offers.

 Winner: We like the Ink Business Unlimited because it essentially matches the Capital One Spark Cash Select for Good Credit across the board and also provides a better welcome offer.